 Head Teacher's Message

-Ulverley School provides a caring, supportive community in which all children are valued and provided with intellectual challenge.
+Ulverley School, along with all schools across Robin Hood Multi Academy Trust, provides a caring, supportive community in which all children are valued and provided with intellectual challenge.
 It is our aim to inspire all learners to follow their dreams, creating a better future for our global community.

 All children have a right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
 Work in school is designed to meet the requirement of the National Curriculum using local, national and international themes that are relevant and purposeful to the children.